 Clinical dietitians provide medical nutrition therapy for patients in institutions such as hospitals and nursing care facilities.
-They assess patients' nutritional needs, develop and implement nutrition programs, and evaluate and report the results.
-They confer with doctors and other healthcare professionals in order to coordinate medical and dietary needs.
-Some clinical dietitians specialize in the management of overweight and criticially ill patients, such as those with renal (kidney) disease and diabetes.
+They assess patients' nutritional needs, develop and implement nutrition programs and evaluate and report the results.
+They confer with doctors and other health care professionals in order to coordinate medical and dietary needs.
+Some clinical dietitians specialize in the management of overweight and critically ill patients, such as those with renal (kidney) disease and diabetes.
 In addition, clinical dietitians in nursing care facilities, small hospitals, or correctional facilities may manage the food service department.

 Community dietitians develop nutrition programs designed to prevent disease and promote health, targeting particular groups of people.
-RDs in this practice area may work in settings such as public health clinics, fitness centers, corporate wellness programs or home health agencies.
-Dietitians working in home health agencies provide instruction on grocery shopping and food preparation to elderly individuals with special needs, and children.
+Dietitians in this practice area may work in settings such as public health clinics, fitness centers, corporate wellness programs or home health agencies.

-Increased public interest in nutrition has led to job opportunities in food manufacturing, advertising, and marketing.
-In these areas, dietitians analyze foods, prepare literature for distribution, or report on issues such as the nutritional content of recipes, dietary fiber, or vitamin supplements.
+Corporate dietitians work in food manufacturing, advertising and marketing.
+In these areas, dietitians analyze foods, prepare literature for distribution, or report on issues such as the nutritional content of recipes, dietary fiber or vitamin supplements.